cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 }
 ```

-## Create the OnAcknowledgement function
+## Create the OnAcknowledgement Function

 When a packet sent with IBC is valid and received, it must be acknowledged.
 When the acknowledgement is successful, add the sell orderbook to the database.